pmndrs/react-three-fiber/readme.md

 #### Why?

-Build dynamic scene graphs declaratively, with re-usable components that react to state changes and props.
-A component model will bring order and santiy to your codebase.
+Build dynamic scene graphs declaratively, with re-usable components that react to state changes and props and can repond to interaction out of the box.
+A component model will bring order and santiy to your codebase and will make handling Threejs easier and more comfortable.

 #### Does it have limitations?